Academic Senate

 Section 1:

 The Administrative Assistant will conduct elections for Senate positions in a timely manner to allow faculty members to arrange a work schedule to accord with Senate meetings.
-Each regular faculty area will have two representatives.
+Each contract faculty area will have two representatives.
 Half of all Senate positions will be elected each year.
-Adjunct faculty will have four representatives.
-Half of all adjunct positions will be elected each year.
+Associate faculty will have six representatives.
+Half of all associate positions will be elected each year.

 Section 2: